האקדמיה הלאומית הישראלית למדעים The Israel Academy of Sciences and Humanities - Frontiers Planet Prize

 The Frontiers Research Foundation considers the Israel Academy a partner in advancing the field of sustainability science and invites representatives of the Israel Academy to participate in conferences and think tanks with leading researchers in the field.

 The international Jury of 100 of the Frontiers Planet Prize conducts evaluations from December- June.
 During this period candidates are evaluated in two stages: first identifying national champions and then selecting three international champions.
-The prize for the international champions is one million Swiss franks to support their research.
+The prize for the international champions is one million dollars to support their research.

 Israeli Winners of the Frontiers Foundation's Planet Prize: